skcheerla/LearnGerman/Job Related Conversations.md

 * **und das in uns gesetzte Vertrauen** = and the trust placed in us
 * **bedanken wir uns herzlich** = we sincerely thank you / we express our heartfelt thanks

+**“Wir wünschen Ihnen viel Glück für Ihre Suche nach einer neuen, interessanten Position und für Ihren beruflichen und persönlichen Weg alles Gute.”**
+--

+translates to:

+**“We wish you good luck in your search for a new, interesting position and all the best for your professional and personal journey.”**

+Breaking it down:

+* **Wir wünschen Ihnen viel Glück** = We wish you good luck
+* **für Ihre Suche nach einer neuen, interessanten Position** = in your search for a new, interesting position
+* **und für Ihren beruflichen und persönlichen Weg alles Gute** = and all the best for your professional and personal path/journey